Skip to content

 Requests, events, and subscriptions over one typed connection, zero codegen — on WebSocket, HTTP, or libp2p, with reconnection, presence, and a cluster event bus built in.
 Swap the wire in one line; add an adapter only when you outgrow a single node.

-npmpnpm add @super-line/core @super-line/server @super-line/client zod
+pnpmpnpm add @super-line/core @super-line/server @super-line/client @super-line/transport-websocket zod

 Released under the MIT License.